appvision-gmbh/json2typescript/README.md

 See the changelog in the seperate file for bug fixes, new features and breaking changes: [Changelog](CHANGELOG.md)

+> Tip: Starting from version 1.0.6, we recommend to use unique class identifiers in the `@JsonObject` decorator.
+Read below how to use the decorators properly.

 > Tip: Version 1.0.0 has several breaking changes.
 When upgrading from `json2typescript` < 1.0.0, please make sure you fix these issues.

 ---